Residents can now recycle paper and cardboard 24/7 at three locations: O’Fallon City Hall, the Renaud Center and the O’Fallon Justice Center!

 Where do I take my paper and cardboard for recycling?

-The O'Fallon Justice Center (1019 Bryan Road) and O'Fallon Municipal Centre (City Hall, 100 North Main Street) have clearly labeled containers for each material.
-The Renaud Center will have a location in February 2019.
+The O'Fallon Justice Center, the Renaud Center and O'Fallon Municipal Centre (City Hall) have clearly labeled containers for each material.

 Are there any other locations for paper/cardboard drop off?